quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The RTT used before an RTT sample is taken.
 The RECOMMENDED value is 100ms.

 kInvalidPacketNumber:
 : An invalid packet number.
-May be any packet number that is never sent.
+Any number larger than the largest packet number.

 ### Variables of interest